-Idioms are one of the best indicators of your path to fluency in a language.
-It can be extremely confusing when you hear an idiom for the first time, as the words seem to have nothing to do with each other at all.
+Idioms are one of the best indicators (gauge, signs) of your path to fluency in a language.
+It can be extremely (very) confusing when you hear an idiom for the first time, as the words seem (look like) to have nothing to do with each other at all.
+However, there are many English idioms you should know, because we use them all the time!

-Don’t get stuck in language limbo!
-Here are 7 common English idioms that you may hear in the boardroom or on the street:
+Don’t get stuck in language limbo (an intermediate state)!
+Here are 7 common English idioms you should know that you may hear in the boardroom or on the street:

 Bite the bullet

 Don’t worry, this doesn’t involve weapons at all, although it used to.
-If you “bite the bullet“, it means you endure something that might be unpleasant.
-This idiom comes from the practice of supposedly having soldiers bite down on a bullet while undergoing surgery without anesthesia.
+If you bite the bullet, it means you endure (go through) something that might be unpleasant.
+This English idiom you should know comes from the practice of supposedly (maybe) having soldiers bite down on a bullet while undergoing surgery without anesthesia (medicine that puts you to sleep so you don’t feel pain).
 Pretty unpleasant, huh?

 So the next time you find yourself in an uncomfortable situation, your best option may just be to bite the bullet and go forward with it.